rbundock/rbundock.github.io/_stories/greater-productivity-greater-efficiency-and-greater-collaboration.md

 By integrating the University’s Mitel-based phone service with a Radius-CRM system, as well as developing a number of applications, HeadChannel was able to effectively meet the needs of the University, and help them to build an improved and effective telephone service.

 ## Project facts
-- **Team** – Developers 5 (Team leader 1, Mid backend dev 3, Frontend developer 1), QA 1, BA 1, PM 1.
+- **Team** – Developers 5 (Team leader 1, Mid backend dev 3, Frontend developer 1), QA 1, BA 1, PM 1
-- **Project management** – Waterfall.
+- **Project management** – Waterfall
 - **Technology** – central point of system is HRPI server.
-ASP.NET MVC application, VS, SQL Server, JDK, NetBeans, Softphone (Xlite/Ekiga), PacketSender.
+ASP.NET MVC application, VS, SQL Server, JDK, NetBeans, Softphone (Xlite/Ekiga), PacketSender